 I take psychiatric medication.
 Does this affect my admissibility?+

-Taking psychiatric medication does not affect your admissibility.
-You may bring a reasonable supply of medication with proper labelling.
-Controlled substances (certain benzodiazepines, stimulants) may require additional documentation — keep medications in original pharmacy bottles with your name and prescription clearly shown.
+Taking psychiatric medication does not, by itself, affect your admissibility.
+You may generally bring a reasonable personal supply of medication with proper labelling.
+Some medications are controlled substances (for example certain benzodiazepines or stimulants) and may have specific documentation or quantity expectations, so it generally helps to keep medications in their original pharmacy packaging showing your name and the prescription.
+Confirm current rules with the Canada Border Services Agency before you travel.